 Availability and Setup

-SAS version 9.3 is available on the Katana Cluster.
+SAS version 9.3 is available on the Shared Computing Cluster (SCC).
 Along with the Base SAS procedures, the current installation includes many packages.
 Listed below are a set of the most popular/useful packages:

 - STAT – Statistical analysis